 the arrangements for holding assets in the special purpose vehicle.

-The special purpose vehicle shall demonstrate to the supervisory authorities in its report referred to in Article SPV10(2) and on request by the supervisory authorities that it satisfies the requirements in paragraph 1, having regard to the factors in paragraph 2.
+3. The special purpose vehicle shall demonstrate to the supervisory authorities in its report referred to in Article SPV10(2) and on request by the supervisory authorities that it satisfies the requirements set out in paragraph 1 and report on points (a) to (b) in paragraph 2.

-Payments relating to existing insurance and reinsurance contracts, that are expected to be received in the future by the special purpose vehicle from the insurance or reinsurance undertaking that has transferred risk to the special purpose vehicle, may be included in the assets of the special purpose vehicle, provided that the following conditions are met:
+4. Payments relating to existing insurance and reinsurance contracts, that are expected to be received in the future by the special purpose vehicle from the insurance or reinsurance undertaking that has transferred risk to the special purpose vehicle, may be included in the assets of the special purpose vehicle, provided that the following conditions are met: